Pilates – What to expect / FAQs

-At Martinvale Pilates we keep our classes to a maximum of seven people at any one time.
+At Martinvale Clinic Pilates we keep our classes to a maximum of four people at any one time in the studio alongside a maximum of four via an online link.
 This does not mean that all classes will be full, at quieter times there may be fewer.
 The group is given a tailored class based on individual personal circumstances.

 What should I wear for a Pilates class?